 How do TDS meters work?

-The bottom line is — TDS meters are a useful screening tool, but they can’t tell you if your water is safe to drink.
+The bottom line is — TDS meters are a useful screening tool, but they can’t tell you if your water quality is safe to drink.
 You can buy the one we tested on Amazon for under $15 bucks.
 See it here

 What You Should Know: TDS Meter Reading & Your Drinking Water

 Are High TDS Readings a Reason to Filter Drinking Water?

 High TDS levels are not necessarily unhealthy, but they can reflect significant water quality issues that would benefit from filtration.
 Hard water, for example — water with high levels of calcium and magnesium — has a bitter taste and can be unpalatable to drink.
 It also forms limescale deposits in plumbing that can lead to high utility bills and costly appliance repairs.

 Should you purchase a TDS meter to test your tap water?